pivotal-cf/docs-pks/console-network-profile.hbs.md

 ## <a id='network-profile-define'></a>Define Network Profile

-Use the Tanzu Kubernetes Grid Integrated Edition Management Console to define a network profile.
+Use the {{  vars.product }} Management Console to define a network profile.

 <p class="note"><strong>NOTE:</strong> You must be at the console home page to view the <strong>Network Profiles</strong> tab.</p>